Sarthak-Rajput/track_colleges/README.md

  4.College list shows the top colleges in India

- 5. You can redirect to different pages through navigation bar too
+ 5.You can redirect to different pages through navigation bar too

  6.The navgigation bar turns into a drop down menu when the page width is less than 800px